ngrok/ngrok-docs/docs/integrations/docusign/webhooks.md

 1. In the **Connect** page, click the **APPLICATIONS** tab, click your webhook, and then in the **Integration and Security Settings** section click **Include HMAC Signature**.

 1. Restart your ngrok agent by running the command, replacing `{your connect key}` with the value you copied before:

+    ```bash
-    `ngrok http 3000 --verify-webhook DocuSign --verify-webhook-secret {your connect key}`
+    ngrok http 3000 --verify-webhook docusign --verify-webhook-secret {your connect key}
+    ```

 1. Access [DocuSign](https://app.docusign.com/home) and create a new envelope.

     Verify that your local application receives the request and logs information to the terminal.